-Deployment of PIT tag sensing antennas throughout the backwaters and main river channel was effective in contacting existing and recently stocked razorback suckers and bonytail implanted with full duplex 134.2-kHz PIT tags.
+Deployment of PIT tag sensing antennas throughout the backwaters and main river channel was effective in contacting existing and recently stocked razorback sucker and bonytail implanted with full duplex 134.2-kHz PIT tags.
 The majority of contacts were made in backwaters because this is where effort was focused.
-PIT tag sensing unit effort was not redirected to any specific locations in the main channel because the majority of acoustic-tagged subadult fishes remained in their release backwater, perished in their release backwater, or moved into another backwater.
-Acoustic-tagged adult razorback suckers were not actively contacted in the main channel, and no spawning aggregations were located during electrofishing events in the river.
-The adult razorback suckers may have been released too late in the year (February) to recover from surgery and spawn.
-Continued tracking of the surviving adult razorback suckers earlier in the year next year should provide more insights into spawning locations, but the availability of adult razorback suckers in the main channel for future capture and acoustic tagging is uncertain.
+PIT tag sensing unit effort was not redirected to any specific locations in the main channel because the majority of acoustic tagged subadult fish remained in their release backwater, perished in their release backwater, or moved into another backwater.
+Acoustic tagged adult razorback sucker were not actively contacted in the main channel, and no spawning aggregations were located during electrofishing events in the river.
+The adult razorback sucker may have been released too late in the year (February) to recover from surgery and spawn.
+Continued tracking of the surviving adult razorback sucker earlier in the year next year should provide more insights into spawning locations, but the availability of adult razorback sucker in the main channel for future capture and acoustic tagging is uncertain.

-Few subadult razorback suckers and bonytail released into A10 upper dispersed outside the backwater.
-None of the acoustic-tagged subadult razorback suckers and bonytail released in A10 upper dispersed outside of the backwater, and the majority of PIT tag sensing unit contacts with fishes released into A10 upper occurred in A10 upper.
+Few subadult bonytail and razorback sucker released into A10 upper dispersed outside the backwater.
+None of the acoustic tagged subadult razorback sucker and bonytail released in A10 upper dispersed outside of the backwater, and the majority of PIT tag sensing unit contacts with fish released in A10 upper occurred in A10 upper.
 This is a large backwater with limited access to the river channel.
-Fishes can only disperse to the river through a culvert near the upstream terminus or through a second culvert at the downstream end into A10 lower.
-The relatively "captive" population of razorback suckers in A10 upper increases the probability that enough data will be collected there to estimate population sizes and survival in the reach over the next 4 years.
-The first population estimate of 216 fish in this report is based on more than 95% of contacts from A10 upper; however, this does not satisfy the objective of estimating the population size and survival for fishes released in the entire reach.
+Fish can only disperse to the river through a culvert near the upstream terminus, or through a second culvert at the downstream end into A10 lower.
+The relatively 'captive' population of razorback sucker in A10 upper increases the probability that enough data will be collected there to estimate population sizes and survival in the reach over the next four years.
+The first population estimate of 216 fish in this report is based on more than 95% of contacts from A10 upper.
+However, this does not satisfy the objective of estimating the population size and survival for fish released in the entire reach.

-Fishes released into all other backwaters, including C7 (McIntyre Park), A7 upper, C10 (Ehler's), and A10 lower dispersed more readily, as indicated by more PIT tag sensing unit contacts outside of the release site than for fishes released into A10 upper.
-However, very few of the fishes from these backwaters were contacted more than 30 days after release.
-This either indicates fishes dispersal beyond the study area or very high mortality of stocked fishes.
-These results are similar to those obtained during the 2006 to 2008 studies in the same area using trammel nets and boat electrofishing (Schooley et al. 2008).
-At that time, A10 lower did not have an open channel to the river, only a culvert, and both A10 upper and A10 lower contained "captive" populations of razorback suckers numbering in the hundreds to thousands.
-Fishes released into A7 upper were more likely to be contacted outside of the release backwater, but captures of razorback suckers outside the release backwater were rare.
-Even within the A10 backwater (upper and lower), mortality factors, including avian and piscine predators resulted in annual survival for stocked razorback suckers of < 30% (Schooley et al. 2008).
-The combination of high annual mortality and rapid dispersal out of the study area will make it difficult to accurately assess survival rates and population sizes for the entire reach.
-If concentrations of razorback suckers within the main channel cannot be located, estimates will likely be largely based on the fish in A10 upper.
+Fish released in all other backwaters including C7, A7 upper, C10, and A10 lower dispersed more readily, as indicated by more PIT tag sensing unit contacts outside of the release site than for fish released in A10 upper.
+However, very few of the fish from these backwaters were contacted more than 30 days after release.
+This either indicates fish dispersal beyond the study area, or very high mortality of stocked fish.
+These results are similar to those obtained during the 2006 through 2008 studies in the same area using trammel nets and boat electrofishing (Schooley et al. 2008).
+At that time A10 lower did not have an open channel to the river, only a culvert, and both A10 upper and A10 lower contained 'captive'

+populations of razorback sucker numbering in the hundreds to thousands.
+Fish released in A7 upper were more likely to be contacted outside of the release backwater, but captures of razorback sucker outside the release backwater were rare.
+Even within A10 (upper and lower), mortality factors including avian and piscine predators resulted in annual survival for stocked razorback sucker of less than 30% (Schooley et al. 2008).
+The combination of high annual mortality and rapid dispersal out of the study area will make it difficult to accurately assess survival rates and population size for the entire reach.
+If concentrations of razorback sucker within the main channel cannot be located, estimates will likely be largely based on the fish in A10 upper backwater.